-It is a good medium to get in touch with your target market on a more personal level and lessen the wall between the company and the buyer, and make them feel comfortable with your company.
+It is a good medium to get in touch with your target market on a more personal level.
+Lessen the wall between the company and the buyer Make them feel comfortable with your company.

 You don’t have to create a huge in-store customer appreciation event with free food and giveaways.
 A simple thank you e-mail, a blog article that expresses your gratitude for their loyalty and simple freebies or discounts on your products or services can already promote your brand.

 Contacting customers by e-mail or ask them to fill-up the review or feedback form not only to gather information about marketing.
 Ask questions related to the way your customers feel about your brand.

 It is also a great tool to promote your company as one that strives to provide topnotch services or products to its customers.

 When you finally get the customers to buy from you or avail of your services the next challenge is how to instill a genuine loyalty that will keep you ahead of your competitors.

 The Internet made it difficult for businesses to achieve customer loyalty.
 Your competitors are only a click away.
 They have access to loads of information about your business, and what other people think about it.
 The key here is creating a topnotch customer service that ensures customer satisfaction.

 While you cannot please every customer.
 It is vital for the marketing team to work together with the customer service department to ensure that you’re on the same page.